 There are many ways you can protect yourself from HIV.
 The surest way is to abstain from sexual intercourse and from sharing needles and "works" if you use steroids, hormones, or other drugs.

-Many people have been infected with HIV by sharing needles.
+Many people have contracted HIV by sharing needles.
 If you are using needles for steroids, hormones, or other drugs

 - Never share needles.